JetBrains/teamcity-sdk-docs/topics/front-end-extensions.md

 * _Plugin constructor_ – JavaScript prototype used to create a plugin instance.

-* `Basic plugin` – simplest plugin.
-Its behaviour and reaction to the `PluginUIContext` are defined implicitly.
+* _Basic plugin_ – simplest plugin.
+Its behavior and reaction to the `PluginUIContext` are defined implicitly.
 It re-renders automatically every time `PluginUIContext` updates.

-* _Controlled plugin_ – plugin which behaving and reaction on `PluginUIContext` updates explicitly defined by a developer.
+* _Controlled plugin_ – plugin which behavior and reaction on `PluginUIContext` updates are explicitly defined by a developer.

-* _Development mode_ – special mode which shows `PlaceID` containers in DOM and makes the plugin write debug information in console.
-Accessible via the GET property `pluginDevelopmentMode=true`.
+* _Development mode_ – special mode which shows `PlaceID` containers in DOM and makes the plugin write debug information in the console.
+Accessible via the `GET` property `pluginDevelopmentMode=true`.

 ## Public API Reference

-`window.TeamcityReactAPI` is a set of handy tools, which will help you retrieve, update and manipulate plugins.
+`window.TeamcityReactAPI` is a set of handy tools, which will help you retrieve, update, and manipulate plugins.
 It consists of:

-* _Components_ - set of React components, we are ready to expose.
-Right now there is only the one component AllBuilds.
-We are looking forward for your feedback on this.
+* _Components_ - React components we are ready to expose.
+Right now, there is only the one component `AllBuilds`.
+We are looking forward to your [feedback](https://confluence.jetbrains.com/display/TW/Feedback) on this.
 * _React_ - exposed React library.
-It’s vital to use the same React library version to integrate your Plugin into the TeamCity React vDOM tree.
-The full explanation is in the React Plugin section.
+It's vital to use the same React library version to integrate your plugin into the TeamCity React vDOM tree (see the [full explanation](spa-ui-plugins.md)).
 * _ReactDOM_ - exposed ReactDOM library.
-It’s vital to use the same React library version to integrate your Plugin into the TeamCity React vDOM tree.
-The full explanation is in the React Plugin section.
+It's vital to use the same React library version to integrate your plugin into the TeamCity React vDOM tree (see the [full explanation](spa-ui-plugins.md)).
-* _utils_- set of utilities
+* _utils_- set of utilities:
-  * `requestJSON` - function to request and parse a JSON from the Server.
+  * `requestJSON` - function to request and parse a JSON from the server.
 It already contains all the headers for the request and automatically parses the response.
-  * `requestTEXT` - function to request and parse a TEXT from the Server.
+  * `requestTEXT` - function to request and parse a TEXT from the server.
 It already contains all the headers for the request and automatically parses the response.
 * _Plugin_ - plugin constructor.
-It expects you to specify `PlaceID` and content options as arguments.
-We will look at this constructor later in the Advanced Plugins section.
+It expects you to specify `PlaceID` and content options as arguments (read more about [controlled plugins](controlled-ui-plugins.md)).
-* `pluginRegistry` - plugin Registry, which you could use to find a certain instance of your plugin.
+* `pluginRegistry` - plugin registry which you could use to find a certain instance of your plugin.

 Before starting the development, please checkout [this repository](https://github.com/JetBrains/teamcity-sakura-ui-plugins).
 It will help you to avoid tons of a boilerplate Java code.

 ## Types of Plugins

 There are three types of plugins you can write with the new API:
-* _Basic plugins_ rely on a simple JSP / HTML code that is requested automatically on every reload of a UI page.
+* _Basic plugins_ rely on a simple JSP/HTML code that is requested automatically on every reload of a UI page.
-* _Controlled plugins_ use more sophisticated logics and adjustable behavior.
+* _Controlled plugins_ have more sophisticated logic and adjustable behavior.
 * _(Single-page Application) SPA plugins_ based on React.

 You can read an introduction describing these types in our [blog post]().